JianMeng1/JianMeng1.github.io/_projects/3_project.md

   </div>
 </div>

-There were in total 52 matching trials and 52 naming trials.
+<p>There were in total 52 matching trials and 52 naming trials.
 The sequence of the trials was fixed, with an experimental matching trial first, two filler trials in between, and an experimental naming trial at last.
-This cycle repeated 26 times before the task ended.
+This cycle repeated 26 times before the task ended.</P>

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-4 mt-md-0">